Curriculum

 Clinical training

-The training for Mayo Clinic's Hospice and Palliative Medicine Fellowship consists of 12 months of clinical training and a year-long outpatient palliative medicine clinic experience, complemented by didactics and a research experience.
-Our fellowship follows a 3+1 format where each four-week block is divided into an uninterrupted three-week service rotation and one week of outpatient duties.
-During the outpatient week, you will have two full days of palliative medicine clinic, one full day of core fellowship didactics, and two scholarly/wellness days.
+The year-long fellowship follows a 3+1 schedule comprised of 13 four-week blocks: three weeks of service rotation and one week of outpatient duties.
+The outpatient week includes two full days of palliative medicine clinic, one full day of core fellowship didactics, and two days of scholarship/wellness time.

 Rotation schedule

-Each block is four weeks, with a total of 13 blocks.
+Each block is four weeks long, with a total of 13 blocks.

 Rotation | Length |